eProsima/Integration-Service-docs/docs/getting_started.rst

 required third-parties.
 The :code:`--recursive` flag in the second command can be omitted in the case you have `Fast-RTPS <https://github.com/eProsima/Fast-RTPS/>`__ already installed in your system.

-Once :code:`integration-service` is in the :code:`src` directory of your colcon workspace, you can build the packages by running:
+Once *eProsima Integration-Service* is in the :code:`src` directory of your colcon workspace, you can build the packages by running:

 .. code-block:: bash